 - If you are getting a sewn-in weave, please make sure that your stylist sew in the wefts by looping and tying the weave thread under and over the weft in blanket stitch.

 - Keep the use of curling, flat irons, and other excessive use of heating appliances to a minimum.
 The more heat you use on virgin hair - the shorter the lifespan.
-As with your own natural hair, heat causes breakage and shedding.
+As with your own natural hair, heat damage is serious.
+It strips the hair of moisture, causes breakage and shedding.
 You can safely use heat when you apply a heat protectant to the hair because it will block the high temperatures and prevent hair breakage.
 Curling irons are not always necessary for styling.
 Flexi-rod curlers, pillow rollers, and heatless hair setters will set your hair to your perfect desired style without heat.
 These items can be purchased at your local beauty supply retailer, Amazon.com, Walgreens, Target or Walmart stores.

 - Wear a satin scarf over your hair at night.
 A secure satin scarf will keep your hair from snagging, drying out and breaking during your sleep.